ProxyBO: Accelerating Neural Architecture Search via Bayesian Optimization with Zero-cost Proxies: Experiments and Results

 \section{Experiments and Results}

-To evaluate \sys, we apply it on several public benchmarks for neural architecture search.
-Compared with state-of-the-art baselines, we list three main insights that we will investigate as follows, \begin{itemize} \item \sys can dynamically measure the influence of zero-cost proxies during the search process. \item \sys can effectively integrate those proxies with the BO procedure without prior knowledge.
-In other words, good proxies greatly boost performance while bad ones influence little. \item \sys achieves promising results and can significantly accelerate neural architecture search.
-It reaches similar performance to other methods while spending much less search time. \end{itemize}
+To evaluate \sys, we apply it on several public NAS benchmarks.
+Compared with state-of-the-art baselines, we list three main insights that we will investigate: 1) \sys can dynamically measure the influence of zero-cost proxies during the search process; 2) \sys can effectively integrate those proxies with the BO procedure without prior knowledge.
+In other words, good proxies greatly boost performance while bad ones influence little; 3) \sys achieves promising results and can significantly accelerate neural architecture search.
+It reaches similar performance to other methods while spending much less search time.